ickc/doc2docx/README.md

 Because of that, the achived scripts is of limited use.

+Note: a `ppt2pptx.app` is newly added, but it assumes all files in the folder are presentation without checking it @todo

 # Why not 2016?

 - Microsoft Word 2016 is a regression in terms of both `.doc` handling and automator integration.
 YMMV if you use 2016 instead.